 7. Don't forget about visa requirements

-If you’re travelling outside of the EU then you may need a visa to gain entry into the country you’re visiting.
+You may need a visa to gain entry into the country you’re visiting.
 But countries differ on how you get one.

 It’s perfectly possible that you can fill out a tourist visa in transit or upon arrival, but don’t count on this.
 Always make sure you understand the process.
 For instance, tourists travelling to the USA will have to apply for an ESTA and must do so before departing.
 It can take up to 72 hours to be given one and in rare circumstances may be denied (however it’s often instant), so don’t leave it to the last minute.

 8. Don't bring items unsafe for hand luggage

 Whether it’s a bottle of wine or 150ml of your favourite perfume, the temptation to bring commonplace things on short flights to Europe can mean having to sacrifice them at security.
 Even hastily packing a wash bag can lead to having to bin mouthwash or deodorant at the airport.